And greetings, welcome back, ladies and gentlemen.

 It doesn't use gasoline all the time.

-It's a little gadget in there where you can see this.
+It goes back and forth, the battery, the gasoline, a little gadget in there where you can see this.

-We go to the end of the article here.
+The point, let me go to the end of the article here.

-As for the Tahoe hybrid, Don Butler, executive director for truck marketing for Chevrolet, said the vehicle is for people who are going to buy plus size SUVs anyway.
+As for the Tahoe hybrid, Don Butler, executive director for truck marketing for Chevrolet, said the vehicle is for people who are going to buy plus-size SUVs anyway.

 But now he said they have an option to get much better gas mileage on par with others.